usacognition/database-toolbox/README.md

 - **Build & Test**: Automatically builds and tests Docker images for all supported databases
 - **Simple Pipeline**: Focused on core functionality without complex security scanning

-The CI pipeline builds images for: PostgreSQL, MySQL, Redis, and SQLite.
+The CI pipeline builds images for all 13 supported databases.